samoht/logarion/README.md

 Run `logarion --help`.

-The archive's configuration is optionally controlled by `logarion.toml` in the directory the server is executed from.

 ### Web server

+The web server's configuration is optionally controlled by [web.toml](web.toml) in the directory the server is executed from.

 Run `logarion-web`, and open a browser to <http://localhost:3666>.
 To post a new article visit <http://localhost:3666/new.note>.

-The web server's configuration is optionally controlled by `web.toml` in the directory the server is executed from.

 Optionally install a [sass](http://sass-lang.com/) compiler, like [sassc](http://sass-lang.com/libsass#sassc), and then run `sassc share/sass/main.sass > share/static/main.css`, to generate a stylesheet in `share/static/main.css`, using `share/sass/main.sass`.